Caltech welcomes applicants from international students.

 Please have all letters of recommendations and any other letters, research papers, etc. you submit in your application translated into English.
 The Freshman Admissions committee is familiar with most international education systems, therefore it is not necessary to translate grades on transcripts.
 Please do ensure that the course names are translated.
 Also, please only forward the application materials that we require.
 It is not necessary to send in additional certificates, diplomas or copies of awards with your application.

 Please forward only the information that we require.
 You may list your awards and accomplishments on the Common Application.
 Do not submit additional diplomas or certificates.

-Applicants who are not U.S.citizens nor hold Permanent Residency status at the time of submitting their application, must apply as an International Student.
+Applicants who are not U.S.citizens nor hold Permanent Residency status at the time of submitting their application must apply as an international students.
 Applicants who note they are Permanent Residents are required to supply a copy of their green card.

 Please note that all freshman applicants are required to submit the standardized test scores as noted on our Freshman Applicants page.
 Neither IB nor A-Level test scores may be substituted for any of our SAT/ACT requirements.

 If your native language is not English, and you have not studied for at least two years in an English-speaking country, we require the TOEFL (Test of English as a Foreign Language.)
 All versions of the TOEFL are acceptable.
 A strong command of the English language is necessary in order to be successful at Caltech.
 At this time, we do not accept the IELTS as a substitute.